valentina-hayajneh/Dipole-antenna-2.4-GHZ/README.md

 ### 7️ Gain Plot 4 (Polar Gain at Theta=90°)
 - Detailed gain variation at a fixed elevation angle.
 - Validates consistent gain performance around 2.4 GHz.

-Thank you for reviewing this project!
+---

-Feel free to contact me for further information or collaboration.
+Thank you for reviewing my work.
+Feel free to reach out if you'd like more information or contextual details.